Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Overview

-Our province needs more people like you who want to become a Continuing Care Assistant (CCA) to enhance the quality of life for individuals of all ages with a short or long-term illness through the provision of personal care and support services.
+Our province needs more people like you who want to become a Continuing Care Assistant (CCA).
+Enhance the quality of life for individuals of all ages with a short or long-term illness through the provision of personal care and support services in settings like hospitals, long-term care facilities, home care and community support.

 CCAs are critically important in the health-care sector and in-demand.
 The Nova Scotia Government increased the wage of the CCA by 23% in the past to support the role of CCA.